Automattic/jetpack/SECURITY.md

 [Jetpack](https://jetpack.com/) is an open-source plugin for WordPress.
 Our HackerOne program covers the plugin software, as well as a variety of related projects and infrastructure.

+**All vulnerabilities should be reported via [HackerOne](https://hackerone.com/automattic)**.
+Any reports submitted via other means will not be eligible for a bounty.

 Our most critical targets are:

 * Jetpack and the Jetpack composer packages (all within this repo)